ericbrec/BSpy/README.md

 * Removed Spline blossom method
 * Removed DrawableSpline class
 * Changed bspyApp class name to Viewer
+* Changed Viewer listbox to use extended selection (shift and ctrl keys)
 * Changed bspyGraphics class name to Graphics
 * Moved DrawableSpine methods for adjusting spline appearance to Viewer (see documentation for details)
 * Spline.bspline_values changed arguments (see documentation for details)
-* Changed Viewer listbox to use extended selection (shift and ctrl keys)
+* Spline.intersect changed return values (see documentation for details)